DragonProgrammer/Zoidscad/README.md

 -------------------------------------------------------------------

 These files, with the exception of ballnsocket.scad, never got printed as a lack of income and the cost of resin to experiment on getting the rubber for the internals.

+A large project based on the anime's gravity cannon (Zoids Chaotic Century Episodes 62 - 67) can be shown on request.
+Private project, not displayed to the public.